Clyde Lee

-Clyde Wayne Lee (born March 14, 1944) is an American former professional basketball player who had his most success as an All-American center at Vanderbilt University, where the two-time Southeastern Conference Player of the Year was among the most heralded players in school history.
+Clyde Wayne Lee (born March 14, 1944) is an American former professional basketball player who had his most success as an All-American center at Vanderbilt University, where the two-time Southeastern Conference (SEC) Player of the Year was among the most heralded players in school history.
 He was the No. 3 overall pick in the 1965 NBA draft and a one-time NBA All-Star, playing ten seasons in the league.

+Early life

+Lee was born on March 14, 1944, in Nashville, Tennessee.
+He attended high school at David Lipscomb Campus School from 1961-63 (now Lipscomb Academy).
+He is considered one of the greatest high school basketball players in Nashville history.

 College career

-A lanky 6'10" forward/center with blond beach boy looks, Lee was born on March 14, 1944, in Nashville, Tennessee.
-He attended David Lipscomb Campus School (now Lipscomb Academy) then went on to star at Vanderbilt under coach Roy Skinner for three seasons (1963-66).
+A lanky 6 ft 10 in (2.08 m) power forward/center, Lee went on to star at Vanderbilt under coach Roy Skinner for three seasons (1963–66).
 While there, he was active in the Fellowship for Christian Athletes.

-Known for his rebounding skills and scoring prowess around the basket, Lee made an immediate impact as a sophomore, when he averaged 18.8 points and 15.6 rebounds per game.
+Known for his rebounding skills and scoring prowess around the basket, Lee made an immediate impact as a sophomore, when he averaged 18.8 points and a SEC leading 15.6 rebounds per game.
 While Lee considered himself to be a rebounder first and foremost, he added a drive to the basket and mid-range jump shot to his game in the next season and quickly blossomed into one of the elite big men in the country.

-The junior led the SEC in scoring and rebounding and shattered several school records along he way.
-Overall, he averaged 22.0 points and 15.5 rebounds per contest and set school marks for most points (631) and field goals (239) in one season.
-He also grabbed the most rebounds (27) in one game by a Commodores player in their history.
+As a junior (1964-65), Lee led the SEC in scoring (22.5 points per game) and rebounding (15 per game) and shattered several school records along the way.
+Lee set school marks for most points (631) and field goals (239) in one season, and his 420 total rebounds that year is still a Vanderbilt record (as of 2025).
+His point total and field goal total stood as a school records until 1992-93, when broken by Bill McCaffrey.
+He was selected second team All-American.

 After Lee went off for 41 points against Kentucky, the most ever by a Vanderbilt player against its conference rival, Wildcats coach Adolph Rupp was moved to say, "We'd like to have him.
 He's a fine one."
+North Carolina coach Dean Smith said of Lee, "'He is a great one.'"